AiKhalili/Horrified-Game/README.md

-#  Horrified Game - Advanced Programming Project (Phase 1)
+#  Horrified Game - Advanced Programming Final Project

-This project is the **first phase** of the final project for the *Advanced Programming* course, based on the logic of the board game **HORRIFIED**.
+This project is a full implementation of the HORRIFIED board game as the final project for the Advanced Programming course.
-Implemented in **C++** using object-oriented principles and modular design, this terminal-based game simulates a cooperative experience where two heroes must defeat monsters and save villagers.
+The game was first developed in Phase 1 (Terminal Edition – TUI) and then extended in Phase 2 (Graphical Edition – raylib) with a complete graphical user interface.

 > Course Instructor: Dr. Morteza Yousef Sanati
 > Term: 4032